-Workers and helpers must treat all children and vulnerable adults with the respect and dignity befitting their age.

-They are strongly advised to avoid the following types of situation:
+Workers and helpers must treat all children and vulnerable people with the respect and dignity befitting their age.
+They are strongly advised to avoid the following types of situations:

-Being alone in a room or a car with them.

-- Praying with or counselling a person alone in a closed room.
-There may occasionally be the need to speak or pray with a person alone, but the adult should take reasonable precautions. - Encouraging law breaking (under aged drinking; smoking; sex; speeding; drug taking; stealing; abuse: bullying.) - Engaging in inappropriate relationships with those in our care, or using inappropriate communication such as unnecessary texting, e-mails, calls, social media, etc. - Involvement in questionable activities such as rough/sexually provocative games. - Giving personal care, including toilet supervision.
+- Being alone in a room or a car. - Praying with or counselling a person alone in a closed room.
+(There may occasionally be the need to speak or pray with a person alone, but the adult should take reasonable precautions, for more detailed guidance in section 3 'Pastoral Care'.) - Encouraging law breaking (under aged drinking; smoking; sex; speeding; drug taking; stealing; abuse: bullying.) - Engaging in inappropriate relationships with those in our care, or using inappropriate communication such as unnecessary texting, e-mails, calls, social media, etc.

+- Involvement in questionable activities such as rough/sexually provocative games. - Giving personal care, including taking children or vulnerable adults to toilet facilities.
+Where a child struggles with self-care, the child's parent must be responsible for this.

-Those involved with children and vulnerable adults should:
+Those involved with children and vulnerable people must:

-- Watch their language, tone of voice and body language to ensure they are not intimidating. - Learn to control and discipline without physical punishment, this must never be used even if they have the parent's explicit permission for this. - Gain parent's permission if a child is to be seen on his or her own.
-Another adult must be nearby, and the child must know this. - Ensure that children and vulnerable adults know that they can speak to an independent person in the church if they need to talk to someone (Appendix 9 and 15) - Avoid showing favouritism to any individual. - Not rely on just your good name to protect you. - Not believe "It could never happen to me".
+- Watch their language, tone of voice and body language to ensure they are not intimidating. - Learn to control and discipline children without physical punishment, this must never be used even if they have the parent's explicit permission for this. - Ensure that another adult is informed if a worker needs to take a child or vulnerable adult to the toilet.
+Toilet breaks should be organised for children and vulnerable people. - Gain parent's permission if a child is to be seen on their own.
+Another adult must be nearby, and the child must know this. - Ensure that children and vulnerable person know that they can speak to an independent person in the church, or contact Childline/ Samaritans if they need to talk to someone - Avoid showing favouritism to any individual. - Not rely on just your good name to protect you. - Not believe "It could never happen to me".